Plugins

 Hook for collecting custom licenses.

-All licenses have to be returned as a dictionary, mapping the unique name of a license to another dictionary, containing its title and an optional url further describing the license.
+All licenses have to be returned as a dictionary, mapping the unique name of a license to another dictionary, containing the title of the license and an optional URL further describing it.

 An example dictionary may look like the following: